betajippity/Nuparu/README.md

 * On Windows, all binary libraries except for TBB are statically linked.
 * On Linux, all binary libraries except for TBB are statically linked.
 * x86-64 builds are included for macOS, Windows, and Linux-GCC8/Linux-GCC10
-* ARM aarch64 builds are included for Linux-GCC10
+* ARM aarch64/arm64 builds are included for macOS and Linux-GCC10
 * Everything is built using C++14.
 * The version of TBB included uses the standard STL, not the Intel Parallel STL implementation.
 * Since macOS ships with GLUT by default, Nuparu does not include FreeGLUT for macOS.